-Deploying the Courseware
+Deploying the Course

 Margarita Berezyanskaya

-Set-up / Customize your Courseware
+Set Up / Customize Your Courseware

 a.
 Update the course settings (start date, visibility);

 c.
-Start re-arranging content in the courseware to align with your intended course delivery;
+Start rearranging content in the courseware to align with your intended course delivery;

 d.
-'Unhide' relevant courseware content for your first lesson/s.
+Unhide relevant courseware content for your first lesson(s).

-4. Post a welcome message to your students in the Announcements forum.
+5. Post a welcome message to your students in the Announcements forum.

-5. * Use the "Switch role to…" function and view the page as a student before your first lesson.
+6. Use the Switch role to… function to view the page as a student before your first lesson.

-6. Plan your first lesson with students.
+7. Plan your first lesson with students.
 Whether online or in a computer lab, this lesson should include:

 b.
 A demonstration of site navigation;